b-bellecour/get-h1-scope/README.md

 # Get HackerOne Scope

 This script fetches and organizes scope information from HackerOne public and enrolled private programs.
+Should work on linux / unix environment.

 ## Description